 If you’re reading this, you’ve probably heard some version of that from a friend, in an article or on Instagram.
 But what exactly does it mean?

-Maybe you already know that we donate to the Multidisciplinary Association for Psychedelic Studies (MAPS).
+Maybe you already know that we donate to psychedelic research.
 Maybe you’ve read our psychedelic manifesto, or our employee benefits breakdown that lays out our company support for, among other things, microdosing in the workplace.

 Maybe you know those stories.

 This story is about why we do it.